TheArcticGiraffe/Kay-s-Campaign-Wiki/Kay's Campaign Wiki/Wiki/PCs/Dank.md

 ### Description

 A goblin rogue.
 Not very strong or smart.
-Grew up in the streets of [[the Gate]], and never went to school.
+Grew up in the streets of [[The Gate]], and never went to school.
 Is also a stoner, and user of many different drugs.

 ### Related Entries